EdPike365-Org/edpike365-blog/content/blog/gatsby-page-queries/index.md

 The image below is from Chrome dev tools.
 It shows what is actually delivered to your web page at run time via `page-data.json` for `/bloglist/`.
 It only contains the blog posts that you want.
 It also includes the `testString` value. (click to enlarge):

 ![data and pageContext](pagecontext variables screenshot.png "data and pageContext")

+> GOTCHA: Any time you use the `createPage()` function from `gatsby-node.js`, you will no longer get automatic incremental builds.
+If you want to see changes, you have to restart Gatsby.
+From [Gatsby Page Creation Docs](https://www.gatsbyjs.com/docs/creating-and-modifying-pages/#trade-offs-of-querying-for-all-fields-in-the-context-object-of-gatsby-nodejs)

 ## Option 3: Using src\templates Files, Passing Query Results